wzhang109/state-coordination/docs/validation_plan.md

 - examples of corrected cases;
 - implications for index construction.

-If pre-trends are present, the planned responses in order are:
-(1) report results as descriptive associations, not causal effects;
-(2) narrow the event window to the periods where pre-trends are flat;
-(3) add sector-specific linear trends and report both specifications side by side.
-None of these are treated as a way to recover a causal claim — they are ways to report honestly what the data does and does not support.
+### 6. Weighting and sensitivity

+The four dimensions are currently equal-weighted (0.25 each).
+This is a default under no prior information about relative importance, not a substantive claim.

+Planned sensitivity checks, to be run once sector coverage is sufficient (n >= 8):

+1. **Leave-one-dimension-out.** Recompute the index four times, each time dropping one dimension.
+Report how sector rankings change.
+2. **Perturbation.** Draw 1,000 weight vectors from a Dirichlet(1,1,1,1) distribution.
+Report the share of draws under which the main qualitative conclusion is unchanged.
+3. **Theory-motivated alternative.** Report the index under at least one weighting derived from the mechanism rather than convenience — for example up-weighting network breadth and allocation, the two dimensions that distinguish the capacity-building hypothesis from the incumbent-entrenchment hypothesis.

+A result that survives (1) and holds in more than 90% of (2) is reported as robust.
+A result that does not is reported as weight-dependent, not suppressed.

-## Reliability
+### 7. Reliability

 Current status: single coder (wenwen_zhang), AI-assisted first pass with human review.

 Reliability evidence, in order of strength:

-1. **AI-draft vs human-final disagreement rate** — available from prompt logs; reported as a check on whether machine assistance is being rubber-stamped.
+1. **AI-draft vs human-final disagreement rate.** Recoverable from prompt logs where the model's initial score was recorded.
+Reported as a check on whether machine assistance is being rubber-stamped rather than reviewed.
-2. **Test-retest (intra-coder)** — blind recode of a random subsample after a minimum 7-day gap.
-Reported as exact agreement, within-1 agreement, and quadratic-weighted Cohen's kappa.
+2. **Test-retest (intra-coder).** Blind recode of a random subsample after a minimum seven-day gap, with scores and notes masked.
+Reported as exact agreement, within-one agreement, and quadratic-weighted Cohen's kappa.
+Quadratic weighting is used because the scores are ordinal: coding a 2 as a 1 is a smaller error than coding it as a 0.
-3. **Independent second coder** — planned.
-Not yet available.
+3. **Independent second coder.** Planned; not yet available.

-Dimension-level disagreement is treated diagnostically: any dimension falling below kappa 0.60 triggers a rubric revision, logged with date and reason.
+Dimension-level disagreement is treated diagnostically.
+Any dimension falling below kappa 0.60 triggers a rubric revision, logged with date and reason.

+### 8. Identifying assumption and pre-trends

+The event-study specification identifies effects under a parallel-trends assumption: absent the transition, sectors with different pre-transition support scores would have followed parallel paths in the outcome variable.

+Pre-period coefficients (k < -1, with k = -1 omitted as reference) are the test of that assumption, not decoration.
+They are reported individually and as a joint test.

+If pre-trends are present, the planned responses, in order:

+1. Report results as descriptive associations rather than causal effects.
+2. Narrow the event window to the periods over which pre-trends are flat.
+3. Add sector-specific linear trends and report both specifications side by side.

+None of these is treated as a way to recover a causal claim.
+They are ways to report honestly what the data does and does not support.